On $\delta$-derivations of Lie algebras and superalgebras: -derivations of the Zassenhaus algebra

 We have proved that each $\frac{1}{2}$-derivation of $W_R$ is a linear combination of $D_\gamma$'s.
 On the other hand, it is easy to see that for each $\gamma\in R$ such that $2\gamma\in R$, $D_\gamma$ is an $\frac{1}{2}$-derivation of $W_R$, and they are linearly independent for different $\gamma$'s. \end{proof}

 Passing in Theorem \ref{zass} to the different specializations of $R$, as specified above, we get:

-All these $3$ isomorphisms could be also considered as a manifestation of another general observation.
-Let $A$ be a commutative associative algebra and $\partial$ is its derivation.
+All these three isomorphisms could be considered also as a manifestation of another general observation.
+Let $A$ be a commutative associative algebra and $\partial$ its derivation.
 Then we may consider a Lie algebra, denoted as $A\partial$, of derivations of $A$ of the form $a\partial$, $a\in A$.
 The Lie bracket is determined by the formula

 for $a,b\in A$.